uwnlp/verb-attributes/README.md

 [Our annotations are available in this folder.](data/VerbsWithAttributes) See the readme there for more information.

+To download the imSitu images, you'll need to follow the instructions from the install script [here.](https://github.com/my89/SituationCrf/tree/master)

 ## Dependencies

+I originally wrote this code with PyTorch 1.12, but I've updated it to hopefully work for PyTorch 3.0.
-Our code uses PyTorch 1.12 amongst other things; see [requirements.txt](requirements.txt) for dependencies.
+See [requirements.txt](requirements.txt) for dependencies.
 For ease of use, I recommend installing everything in a virtualenv.
 Ping me if there's a dependency missing (I tried to prune dependencies not needed for this project in particular).

 ## Reproducing our results